 - So-called “spiritual gifts” generally listed in 1 Corinthians 12 and 14.

 - Gifts of “artistic workmanship and craftsmanship” generally summarized in Exodus 35: 30 – 35.
 I get the sense while reading this passage that the gifts enumerated therein are more than simply heightened natural abilities, gifts, or talents.
 I’m not attempting to force my opinion on you; you decide for yourself.
-All such supernatural gifts of the Holy Spirit are operated in, through, and as ordinary human beings by the ExtraOrdinary Holy Spirit!
+All such supernatural gifts of the Holy Spirit are operated in, through, and as ordinary human beings by the Extra-ordinary Holy Spirit!
 They are decidedly not merely heightened natural abilities.
-Humans do not “possess” any of the gifts of the Holy Spirit.
-They belong to the Holy Spirit, and He sovereignly operates them, manifests them, and delivers them through ordinary human beings such as you and me.
-They are his to operate, ours to deliver.
-He uses people to deliver his gifts to other people—because He loves people and cares for us.
+Humans do not “possess” any of the gifts of the Holy Spirit. they belong to the Holy Spirit, and He sovereignly operates them, manifests them, and delivers them through ordinary human beings such as you and me.
+They are his to operate, ours to delivers.
+He uses people to deliver his gifts to other people–because He loves people and cares for us.
 He sovereignly delivers “the best gift for the occasion” needed in the lives of the recipients.
-He “cares enough to send the very best,” as the Hallmark Greeting Card company used to advertise.
+He “cares enough to send the very best,” as the Hallmark Greeting Card Company used to advertise.

 In general, there are 5 primary ways in which the Holy Spirit “speaks” to the person He chooses to deliver one or more of his gifts on specific occasions: